Have you ever been robbed?

-If you’re going out to dinner with your friends and family at night, don’t give potential muggers the idea that no one’s home with all the lights off.
-In that case, you’d be better off keeping not just your lights on, but also your TV and stereo on to trick burglars into thinking someone’s home.
+If you’re going out to dinner with your friends and family at night, don’t give potential robbers the idea that no one’s home, by turning all the lights off.
+Much better to keep not just your lights on, but also your TV and stereo, in order to trick burglars into thinking someone’s home.

 This will force them to rethink their plans about breaking in.
-They’ll simply move onto an easier target (someone who appears to not be at home).
+They’ll simply move on to an easier target (i.e. someone who appears to not be at home).

 If you’re going away for an extended period of time, consider getting a fake TV.
-They can be programmed to turn on, and turn off at certain times to make it more realistic.
+They can be programmed to turn on, and turn off at certain times to make the ruse more realistic.
 After all, nobody would have their TV on 24/7.

-You can check out some of the best Fake TV’s in this comparison chart below:
+You can check out some of the best Fake TV’s in this comparison of top models.

 Uncut grass and hedges are another sign that could tip potential crooks off that no one’s home.
 That’s why you should always consider trimming the hedges and mowing the lawn, especially if you’re going away on long vacations.